Wander Franco Player Props: Rays vs. Diamondbacks

 Wander Franco At The Plate

-- Franco has an OPS of .800, fueled by an OBP of .345 and a team-best slugging percentage of .455 this season.
+- Franco leads Tampa Bay in slugging percentage (.452) thanks to 31 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 49th, and he is 61st in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 29th in batting average, 50th in on-base percentage, and 61st in slugging.

+- He has hit a long ball in nine games this year (11.8%), homering in 2.7% of his chances at the plate.

-- Franco has an RBI in 25 of 75 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in three contests.
+- Franco has an RBI in 25 of 76 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.